M-J-Robbins/good-email-code/email-code/hr.md

 <div class="updated">Last Updated: <time datetime="2022-01-24">24<sup>th</sup> January 2022</time></div>

 # hr - The Horizontal rule
 A basic horizontal rule can be done with a simple `<hr>` element.
-However if you want to style it a little there are a few things to look for.
+However, if you want to style it a little there are a few things to look for.

 ## The code
 ```html